Tartu, Estonia

 What are the visa & residency requirements in Tartu?

 "In order to visit Tartu, visitors must obtain a visa from the Estonian Embassy or Consulate in their home country.
 The visa application process typically requires applicants to submit a valid passport, a completed application form, a passport-sized photograph, and proof of sufficient funds to cover the duration of the stay.
 In order to obtain residency in Tartu, Estonia, applicants must first obtain a temporary residence permit.
 This permit is typically granted for a period of up to five years and requires applicants to submit a valid passport, a completed application form, a passport-sized photograph, proof of sufficient funds to cover the duration of the stay, and proof of a valid health insurance policy.
 Once the temporary residence permit is granted, applicants may then apply for a permanent residence permit.
-This permit requires applicants to submit a valid passport, a completed application form, a passport-sized photograph, proof of sufficient funds to cover the duration of the stay, proof of a valid health insurance policy, and proof of employment or self-employment in Estonia," said one expat living in Tartu.
+This permit requires applicants to submit a valid passport, a completed application form, a passport-sized photograph, proof of sufficient funds to cover the duration of the stay, proof of a valid health insurance policy, and proof of employment or self-employment in Estonia," said one expat.

 Why do people move to Tartu?